 The present study was carried out at animal house of the department of Human Physiology, faculty of Basic Medical Sciences, Rivers State University in the year 2024.
-Ethical approval was obtained from the Ethics Committee of faculty of Basic Medical Sciences, Rivers State University with approval number; RSU/FBMS/REC/24/063.

 The present study involved a total of forty-five male wistar rats weighing 200-250g.
 The rats were kept in suitable conditions, including proper ventilation and temperature levels.
 They were housed in clean disinfected wooden cages with saw dust as beddings.
 The rats were acclimatized for one week and were fed ad libitum with normal animal chow and clean water.
 The animals were weighed at the commencement of the experiment and the initial weight of each rat was recorded.
 Simvastatin was purchased from Alpha Pharmacy and Stores, a registered pharmaceutical company in Port Harcourt, Rivers State.
 The three pepper species; red, green and black were purchased from Mile 3 market and properly identified.
 The butter was used to prepare high-fat diet was also purchased from Mile 3 market, Port Harcourt, Rivers State.